nmurr13/project4-frontend/README.md

 ## User Stories

-- Users should be able to see the site on desktop and mobile
+- User should be able to see the site on desktop and mobile
-- Users can create a guitar
+- User can create a guitar
-- Users can see an inventory of all their guitars
+- User can see an inventory of all their guitars
-- Users can update guitars
+- User can update guitars
 - User can delete guitars when they are sold

-## Frontend
+## React Frontend
-React frontend: React frontend that consumes the Django API Diagram of State: Coming Soon
+- React frontend that consumes the Django API
+- Diagram of State: Coming Soon
-Wireframe: Coming Soon
+- Wireframes: Coming Soon

 ## MISC
+- SASS
+- Bootstrap Framework